srieger1/gns3-proxy/README.md

 Concept
 -------

-In our Network Laboratory we use several network emulators (besides GNS3 esp., mininet, VIRL and EVE-NG) and simulators for courses and lab sessions as well as individual research or students' projects.
+In our Network Laboratory we use several network emulators (besides GNS3 esp., mininet, CML-P and EVE-NG) and simulators for courses and lab sessions as well as individual research or students' projects.
 As GNS3 is focusing on single user installations, several changes were necessary to provide lab session in class as well as to students working from at home.
 The following figure describes our setup: